radishronin/CSCI4-598A-A-project1/README.md

 #### Verify Your Setup
 - Free tier quotas are usually generous (1M+ requests per day)
-- If you get a 429 error, check your quota in **APIs & Services > Quotas** by filtering for `generativelanguage`
+- Test the connection by submitting a prompt in the RAG interface
-- Make sure the API key is for the **correct project** where you enabled the Generative Language API
+- If you get a 429 error, you may have hit quota limits (see Troubleshooting below)

 #### Troubleshooting
 - **"API key not found" error**: Check that `api_keys/gemini` exists and contains your key
-- **429 Quota Exceeded error**: Your quota limits may be set to 0 for certain models.
-Check **Quotas** and verify the model name matches (should be `gemini-2.5-flash`)
+- **429 Quota Exceeded error**: You may have hit your free tier quota limits.
+If you get persistent 429 errors, consider upgrading to a paid plan or requesting quota increase in Google Cloud Console
-- **API not enabled**: Re-check that you enabled the Generative Language API in your project
+- **Invalid API key error**: Verify you copied the entire key correctly from AI Studio with no extra spaces

 ---